 Budget: Sydney Harbour YHA

-It’s no secret that we love YHA Hostels and the Sydney Harbour YHA is no exception.
+It’s no secret that we love YHA Hostels, and the Sydney Harbour YHA is no exception.
 This award-winning hostel has unbelievable harbour views, clean and inviting common spaces, and follows a huge list of sustainability measures.
+Private and dormitory-style rooms are offered, and all guests have access to spectacular rooftop views of the Sydney Opera House and the Sydney Harbour Bridge.

 Figuring out where to stay in Sydney, Australia can be a bit of a challenge sometimes, but these three neighbourhoods are truly great options.

-- Bondi Beach is outside the city center but is still a hotspot for travelers who love the beach, surf, and nightlife.
+• Bondi Beach is outside the city centre but is still a hotspot for travelers who love the beach, surf, and nightlife.

 When you choose where to stay in Sydney, Australia, keep these three very different but equally interesting neighbourhoods and their best hotels in mind.
 You won’t be disappointed, regardless of which one you choose.